opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 git clone https://github.com/<your username>/OpenSearch.git
 ```

-#### Enable the extensions feature flag
+#### Enable the Extensions Feature Flag

-Extensions are experimental in OpenSearch 2.9, so you must enable them either before or when you run OpenSearch.
+Extensions are experimental since OpenSearch 2.9, so you must enable them either before or when you run OpenSearch.
 You can enable the feature flag using one of the following options.

 ##### Option 1